Places

 - Q: Do we need visas?
 A: U.S. and Canadian travelers enter visa-free (Schengen); we guide other nationalities on documentation.

 - Q: How tech-forward is Estonia?
-A: Very—digital ID and e-services are standard.
-We incorporate sessions on faith and technology while ensuring secure connectivity.
+A: Very.
+Digital ID and e-services are standard, and we can include sessions on faith and technology while maintaining secure connectivity.

 - Q: Can choirs perform?
 A: Historic venues in Tallinn, Tartu, and coastal towns welcome ensembles; we manage permissions, acoustics, and promotion.